 Install Heat Sinks

-You might want to consider high-quality heat sinks like Hobbypark Aluminum Electric Motor Cooling Fins or the XtremeAmazing Electric Engine Motor.
+You might want to consider high-quality sinks like Hobbypark Aluminum Electric Motor Cooling Fins or the XtremeAmazing Electric Engine Motor.
 These cooling fins will help extend the durability of your motors, more so during extended outdoor play.